RESOURCES

 The Moving I-4 Forward initiative is part of Gov. Ron DeSantis’ Moving Florida Forward Infrastructure Initiative.
 It aims to expedite a series of infrastructure projects along Interstate 4 (I-4) in Central Florida to address congestion, improve connectivity and increase safety.
 These investments will enhance the quality of life for the community and ensure the future capacity of the transportation system.

-As part of Florida Department of Transportation FDOT’s commitment to the Moving I-4 Forward Program, the Corridors Program Office (CPO) has identified an Accelerated Start project that will further expedite the delivery of the program’s core projects.
-Divided into two separate segments, the Accelerated Start project will advance the delivery of the final roadway configuration and facilitate traffic shifts during construction of the program’s mega projects.
+As part of Florida Department of Transportation FDOT’s commitment to the Moving I-4 Forward Program, the Corridors Program Office (CPO) identified and constructed an Accelerated Start project that is helping to expedite the delivery of the program’s core projects.
+Divided into two separate segments, the Accelerated Start project has advanced the delivery of the final roadway configuration and will facilitate traffic shifts during construction of the program’s mega projects.
 The undertaking of the Accelerated Start project enhances the Moving I-4 Forward Program’s flexibility and efficiency by ensuring other projects can be constructed independently rather than having to be built sequentially.
 This means that multiple projects can be built at the same time, further expediting the timeline of improvements to the I-4 corridor.

 Interchanges will be improved and reworked to reduce traffic backing up along ramps and reducing the likelihood of rear-end crashes.
 Widened shoulders will assist with emergency evacuations as well as aid emergency response vehicles.
 The new express lanes will improve overall traffic flow and reduce the number of congestion-related crashes.
 Finally, the existing roadway will be resurfaced to improve the friction course and reduce rutting to increase traction, especially during wet or slippery conditions.